progenetix/progenetix.github.io-legacy/pages/_doc/progenetix-citation.md

   - progenetix
   - arraymap
   - guide
+  - publications
+  - citation
+  - .featured
 ---

 ## Citation

+Recent publications by the Progenetix team can be found on the [baudisgroup website](http://info.baudisgroup.org/categories/publications.html).

 *Progenetix* For any use of the Progenetix data, e.g. as a reference for aberration frequencies in a certain locus, it is necessary to cite __both__ the website and the original _Bioinformatics_ publication: